apify/apify-docs/content/docs/actors/paid_actors.md

 ## How do I give general feedback on paid actors?

-Paid actors are still in **beta** stage and you will likely be one of this feature's very first users.
+Paid actors are still in **beta** stage, and you will likely be one of this feature's very first users.
 So, if you have any feedback which is not actor-specific, but relates more to the experience of renting an actor or similar topics, please let us know at [community@apify.com](mailto:community@apify.com).
 Thank you!